chatbotkit/node-sdk/docs/sdk/README.md

 # ChatBotKit Node SDK

 Welcome to the ChatBotKit SDK.
 This SDK is a node-based solution for building conversational AI chatbots with ease.
-With [ChatBotKit](https://chatbotkit.com), you can quickly develop and deploy chatbots that can interact with users in natural language.
+With [ChatBotKit](https://chatbotkit.com), you can quickly develop and deploy AI bots that can interact with users in natural language.

 ## SDK Features